artificerpi/spring-auto-asciidoc/README.md

 For covenience, just create a new git tag in `<major>.<minor>.<patch>` format, e.g, `0.0.1`.

+> Tips: Merge codes and tags ref from master branch into develop again before new release lifecycle.

 ```bash
 # create a new tag on master branch for release with gradle command
 ./gradlew clean build final